veranikabarel/veranikabarel/README.md

 ### Hi there 👋

-I'm a front-end developer experienced in creating beautiful and intuitive web applications using React library.
-I'm passionate about building user-friendly interfaces that delight users and make their experience with an application seamless and enjoyable.

-What is more I'm always eager to learn new technologies and stay up-to-date with the latest trends and best practices in front-end development.

-In my previous roles, I have collaborated closely with UX designers and back-end developers to create responsive and scalable web applications.
-I am a strong communicator and team player, and I thrive in collaborative environments where I can learn from my peers and contribute to the success of the project.

-Outside of work, I enjoy experimenting with new technologies, attending tech meetups, and contributing to open-source projects.
-I'm excited to bring my skills to your team and help you create amazing user experiences for your users.
+I'm a front-end developer experienced in creating beautiful and user-friendly web applications, utilizing such technologies as React, Next.js, and Astro framework.
+I am a passionate learner, strong communicator, and team player.
+I enjoy experimenting with new technologies, attending tech meetups, and contributing to open-source projects.

 #### Open source contributions